Results 1 - 10

 , 2000

 "...
 Reynolds has developed a logic for reasoning about mutable data structures in which the pre- and postconditions are written in an intuitionistic logic enriched with a spatial form of conjunction.
-We investigate the approach from the point of view of the logic BI of bunched implications of O'Hearn an ..."
+We investigate the approach from the point of view of the logic BI of bunched implications of O'Hea ..."

 Abstract